The foster manual is the go-to guide for information about your foster dog!

 Taking care of a foster dog requires a commitment from you to make sure the dog is happy and healthy.
 Thank you so much for opening your heart and your home to these dogs who desperately need your help.
 Without you, we could not save as many as we do.

 Choosing a foster dog

 The foster coordinator will work with you to select a foster dog who meets your specific requirements.
 We will always do our best to match you with a dog who fits with your lifestyle and schedule.

 When you and the foster coordinator have decided on a foster dog, an appointment will be scheduled so you can pick up the dog and any supplies that you will need.
-The appointment will typically be at The Labelle Location or at Eco Dog Care on Pico Blvd where the dog is located.
+The appointment will typically be at The Labelle Location or at one of our approved vets where the dog is located.

 Together, you and the foster coordinator will decide if the dog is the right fit for you.
 Be honest: If you aren’t comfortable with anything about the animal you may be fostering, please tell the foster coordinator before you take the animal home.

 Please note: Once the animal is placed in a foster home from a shelter, the dog cannot be returned to the shelter if the person fostering the dog decides it’s not working out.
 The Labelle Foundation does not have a place to house dogs overnight.
 If you feel you can no longer foster a dog, a new foster home must be found.